CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Share-your-Savegame-on-Steam.md

 For TM:PE users only:

 * If it relates to an existing **GitHub** issue, ensure the issue contains a description of the problem.
-    * To create a new issue, see: [Report a bug](Report a bug)
+    * To create a new issue, see: [Report a bug](Report-a-Bug.md)
-* If you're communicating via **Discord** please also include a brief description of the problem as well (we answer lots of support queries and it's difficult to remember who's posting what and why they are posting it).
+* If you're communicating via **Discord** please also include a brief description of the problem as well (we answer lots of support queries, and it's difficult to remember who's posting what and why they are posting it).